spacehuhn/ArduinoPcap/README.md

 ```

 Also note that when you use the ESP8266 most packets will be malformed or cut off at the end.
-I don't know why the promiscuous mode returns this mostly false data, but it's still good enough to get some MAC adresses and SSIDs.
+I don't know why the promiscuous mode returns this mostly false data, but it's still good enough to get some MAC addresses and SSIDs.
 I used it successfully in various projects to [detect deauthentication packets](https://github.com/spacehuhn/DeauthDetector), [scan for client devices](https://github.com/spacehuhn/esp8266_deauther) and build a low cost WiFi [packet monitor](https://github.com/spacehuhn/PacketMonitor).
 But if you want something more reliable then have a look at the ESP32, its promiscuous mode is working way better.

 ### Live capture using Wireshark